 New York, New York

-Catherine is a conservation scientist at the Museum of Modern Art (MoMA) in New York City, where she characterizes artists’ materials, monitors environmental conditions in galleries and storage, and leads projects focused on how material properties evolve as artworks age.
-She earned her doctorate in macromolecular science and engineering at the Case School of Engineering.
+Catherine returned to campus in February to address the Polymer Conference of Northeast Ohio, PiNO 2026, as its keynote speaker.
+She is a conservation scientist at the Museum of Modern Art (MoMA) in New York City, where she characterizes artists’ materials, monitors environmental conditions in galleries and storage, and leads projects focused on how material properties evolve as artworks age.
+Catherine earned her doctorate in macromolecular science and engineering at the Case School of Engineering.

 Christine (Fleming) Hendon, MS ’07, PhD ’10